cdapio/cdap/cdap-docs/_common/_source/index.rst

     guarantees, transaction service maintenance, troubleshooting and introduces the CDAP UI
   - **Troubleshooting and Appendices:** Installation and configuration troubleshooting tips, and appendices that cover the CDAP installation and security configuration files
-  - **Modes:** CDAP can be run in-memory for unit testing, standalone for testing on a developer's laptop, and distributed CDAP for production
+  - **Modes:** CDAP can be run three different modes: in-memory, standalone, or distributed

 .. |integrations| replace:: **Integrations:**
 .. _integrations: integrations/index.html